 We are committed to ensuring that there is no form of slavery or human trafficking in any part of our business or in our supply chain.

 We have policies and procedures in place to support our commitment to acting ethically and with integrity in all our business relationships.
-We carried out a review of our policies and procedures in the financial year ended 28 February 2017 to assess their effectiveness in identifying and tackling modern slavery issues.
-We continued to monitor our policies and procedures in the financial year ended 28 February 2018 and did not identify any instances of slavery or human trafficking.
-We have started a fuller review of our policies and procedures in the financial year ending 28 February 2019, part of which will include a consideration of the potential risks of slavery and human trafficking taking place in our supply chains and business.
+In 2017, we carried out a review of our policies and procedures to determine whether those policies effectively identify and help us to tackle modern slavery issues.
+We have continued to monitor our policies and procedures since then and have not identified any instances of slavery or human trafficking.
+We started a fuller review of our policies and procedures in the financial year ending 28 February 2019, which included a consideration of the potential risks of slavery and human trafficking taking place in our supply chains and business.
+These matters will also feature in a new training programme that is being implemented.

 DUE DILIGENCE PROCESSES FOR SLAVERY AND HUMAN TRAFFICKING

 As part of our initiative to identify and mitigate risk we have reflected the requirements of the Modern Slavery Act 2015 in our policies and procedures and in our working documents.
-We are continuing to review and improve our procedures to mitigate any risk of slavery and human trafficking within our supply chains and to ensure those procedures allow us to identify any risks.
+We are refreshing and implementing new versions of certain internal policies and procedures to mitigate any risk of slavery and human trafficking within our supply chains and to ensure those procedures allow us to identify any risks.

 We have a policy to protect whistle blowers who highlight to us any risk of slavery or human trafficking within our business.

-We will continue to review the effectiveness of the steps we have taken to ensure that there is no slavery or human trafficking in our business and to share this with our supply chain and impress upon our supply chain the need to adopt a similar policy.
+We will continue to review the effectiveness of the steps we have taken to ensure that there is no slavery or human trafficking in our business.

 Braemar Shipping Services plc